OpenIndiana/oi-docs/docs/dev/userland.md

 CONFIGURE_OPTIONS+= --enable-shared
 ```

-After creating component Makefile, you can run  `gmake prep`.
+After creating the component Makefile you can run `gmake prep`.

-Now you can create necessary patches for component and put them in patches directory.
+Now you can create necessary patches for the component and put them in the patches directory.

-When component is built and installed correctly (via `gmake build` and `gmake install`), look if you can run test suite, coming with software.
+When the component is built and installed correctly (via `gmake build` and `gmake install`), look if you can run the test suite if one comes with the software.

-It's advised to put expected test ouput in test/results-BITS.master (where BITS are either 32 or 64) and ensure
+It's advised to put the expected test ouput in test/results-BITS.master (where BITS are either 32 or 64) and to ensure
-that `gmake test` target generates reproducible results.
+that the `gmake test` target generates reproducible results.
-You can use COMPONENT_TEST_TRANSFORMS variable to set a list of sed directives to transform test output and
+You can use the COMPONENT_TEST_TRANSFORMS variable to set a list of sed directives to transform the test output and
 make it reproducible.

 ### Creating p5m files

-When the `install` target passes, you can run:
+When the `install` target passes you can run:

 ```bash
 gmake sample-manifest